 Stevenson Taylor Hall, built in 1912, is the central building on Webb’s campus.
 The building, which was originally part of the historic Pratt Estate, was named after marine engineer, Stevenson Taylor, who served Webb Institute in various roles for 37 years.
-Stevenson Taylor Hall houses the Visconti Reception Room, Livingston Library, Henry Auditorium, Rosenblatt Gallery, dining halls, Keeler Reading Room, faculty offices, kitchens, student classrooms, and dormitories.
+Stevenson Taylor Hall houses the Visconti Reception Room, Livingston Library, Henry Auditorium, Rosenblatt Gallery, Keeler Reading Room, dining halls, administration offices, kitchens, and dormitories.

 Through a generous donation by the late John A. Livingston and his wife, the Livingston Library, located in Stevenson Taylor Hall, was built in 1973.
 The Livingston Library’s expansive collection of approximately 50,000 titles and 300 periodicals is designed to support Webb’s curriculum, housing standard works on engineering, marine engineering, naval architecture, professional periodicals, and proceedings of conferences and engineering societies.
 Additionally, the library subscribes to various research databases and has an expansive collection of electronic titles as well.
 The Livingston Library is available to all students and faculty members on a 24-hour basis.
 Members of the general public may have access to the Livingston Library during regular business hours, by appointment only.